 These cute floral (soft animal?) arrangements are popular gifts on graduation days.
 In the past, graduation bears wearing motar boards were the in-thing, but as MartianGirl says, "they are so last season."
 These squirrels with their large eyes and wide smiles are pretty irresitible with the lovely packaging.

 These girls are of Malay ethnic origin and the graduates usually wear head scarfs that colour coordinate with the colour on their graduation gowns.
 The colours differ from one faculty to another and on any one graduation ceremony, there will be greens, blues, mauve and silvers moving around.
+Graduation week takes on a fun fair and carnival atmosphere with many stalls that "mushroom" overnight to sell food, drinks, trinklets and flowers.

 Mini or Mickey in grauation outfit??
 I can't figure out the gender.